Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/Assignments/Data-Visualization-3.md

 Add to your visualization to your GitHub pages.

+**Stretch Challenges:**

-**Stretch Challenge:** Use D3's scale methods to scale and normalize data.
+- Use D3's scale methods to scale and normalize data.
 Look at scaleOrdinal and try and make use of it in this visualization.
+- Use maps in your D3 visualization

 | Expectation | Doe not meet | Meets | Exceeds |
 |:-------------|:------------------|:----------------|:-----------------|